eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 NOTE:
 For create subtitle in VideoSubFinder from TXTResults all txt files should be in UTF-8 format.

+#-----------------------------------------------------

 (1) FineReader: https://www.abbyy.com/finereader/

 1_1.
 Video instructions:
 https://www.youtube.com/watch?v=Cd36qODmYF8
 https://www.youtube.com/watch?v=VHsUfqqAkWY&t=124s

+1_2.
+OCR TXTImages by FineReader with generating TXTResults/*.txt files.
+In this case result txt files after OCR should have:
+*) UTF8 format
+*) same names as original TXTImages

+1_3.
+Generate subtitle (*.srt or *.ass) from TXTResults/*.txt files by clicking "Create Sub From Text Results (TXTResults->Sub)" button in "OCR" tab.

 #-----------------------------------------------------